 Vacation Rental Price Information in Florida

-This graph displays the average prices for the next twelve months in Florida.
-Prices in a week of March (3/7 - 3/14) go up to $661 per night, which is the highest average price in the next 12 months.
-In November (11/2 - 11/9), prices will hit an average low of $264 per night.
+The price graph will give you the nightly price average for the upcoming months of the year.
+Prices in a week of March (3/16 - 3/23) go up to $661 per night, which is the highest average price in the next 12 months.
+Prices decrease in October to an average of $410 per night (10/28 - 11/4).

 The Weather in Florida